jcubic/sysend.js/README.md

 The story of this library came from my question on StackOverflow in 2014: [Sending notifications between instances of the page in the same browser](https://stackoverflow.com/q/24182409/387194), with hint from user called **Niet the Dark Absol**, I was able to create a PoC of the solution using localStorage.
 I quickly created a library from my solution.
 I've also explained how to have [Cross-Domain LocalStorage](https://jcubic.wordpress.com/2014/06/20/cross-domain-localstorage/).
 The blog post have steady number of visitors (actually it's most viewed post on that blog).

 And the name of the library is just random word "sy" and "send" suffix.
+But it can be an backronym for **Synchronizing Send** as in sychronizing application between browser tabs.

 ## License